Published: May 2018

 Michael is an incoming PhD student at UC Berkeley.
 He is interested in reproducing humans’ flexible problem-solving abilities in machines, in particular through compositional representations.
 In June 2018, he will receive his Bachelors degree in computer science from MIT, where he worked with Professors Joshua Tenenbaum and Regina Barzilay.
 More information can be found on his website.

 Noam is a PhD student in computer science at Carnegie Mellon University advised by Tuomas Sandholm.
-His research combines reinforcement learning and game theory to develop AI systems capable of strategic reasoning in imperfect-information multi-agent interactions.
+His research applies computational game theory to produce AI systems capable of strategic reasoning in imperfect-information multi-agent interactions.
 He has applied this research to creating Libratus, the first AI to defeat top humans in no-limit poker.
 Noam received a NIPS Best Paper award in 2017 and an Allen Newell Award for Research Excellence.
 Prior to starting a PhD, Noam worked at the Federal Reserve researching the effects of algorithm trading on financial markets.
 Before that, he developed algorithmic trading strategies.
 His papers and videos are available on his website.

 Ruth is a PhD student in Engineering Science at the University of Oxford, where she is advised by Andrea Vedaldi.
 She is interested in understanding, explaining, and improving the internal representations of deep neural networks.
 Ruth received her Bachelors degree in Computer Science from Harvard University in 2015; she also earned a Masters degree in Neuroscience from Oxford in 2016 as a Rhodes Scholar.
 For more information about her research, visit her website.